RiemannONets: Interpretable Neural Operators for Riemann Problems: Operator Representation

 \subsection{Basis functions - DeepONet}

 In Fig.~\ref{fig:compsvdvsqr} we compare the spectrum of singular values obtained using QR and SVD decomposition of the trunk net output using the optimized trunk parameters for the training of the HPR problem.
-The QR eigenvalues are sorted after creating a positive set of eigenvalues by adding the minimum eigenvalue's absolute value, which is negative to all the modes eigenvalues.
+In QR decomposition, the contribution of columns of matrix $Q$ in forming the trunk net output matrix is determined by calculating the $L_2$ norm of the rows of matrix $R$.
+This norm represents the energy captured by each eigenvector, i.e., the columns of matrix $Q$.
+We sorted the eigenvectors based on their amount of energy.
 Some of the basis functions for five different modes are depicted for comparison.
 We can observe that the SVD basis functions exhibit a hierarchical structure from the lowest to highest modes, where we observe high-frequency oscillations in the basis function profile.
 In contrast, the basis functions computed using the QR factorization are not hierarchical since mode zero exhibits high-frequency features like the higher modes.
-Moreover, the QR spectrum is flat across all the modes, inferring that the contribution of all the modes is equal.
-Both sets of 150 eigenfunctions obtained from QR and SVD decomposition are orthonormal; however, the spectrum of SVD approaches zero at the highest mode, indicating a smaller amount of oscillations than the QR spectrum.
+Moreover, the QR spectrum exhibits high energy across a high range of modes, inferring that the contribution of all the modes is equal.
+Both sets of 150 eigenfunctions obtained from QR and SVD decomposition are orthonormal; however, the spectrum of SVD approaches zero at the highest mode faster, indicating a smaller amount of oscillations than the QR spectrum.
 Therefore, the SVD factorization is more robust than the QR factorization and can be used for feature extraction since the low-mode eigenfunctions mimic the physical shape of the solution profiles.

 In Fig.~\ref{fig:basis_jump}, we compare the third mode basis functions for three problems from low to high-pressure ratios.
 The pressure ratio range varies such that $p_l\in[10,50]$, $p_l\in[500,1000]$, and $p_l\in[10^9,10^{10}]$ for LPR, IPR, and HPR problems, respectively.
 We can observe that the shape of the low modes remains approximately the same from LPR to IPR cases, indicating that the data-driven basis function obtained using the low-pressure training data set can train a branch net for the intermediate pressure data set for at least the low modes.